Bet Against Super Bowl Losers in Week 1

 Indeed, the 12 seasons between Super Bowl 34 and Super Bowl 45 witnessed the loser of the Big Game fail to cover every season in Week 1.
 That’s right, 0-12 ATS.
 And it wasn’t really close straight up either, with the losers going just 2-10 SU.
 It seemed losing the Super Bowl doomed that team to a Week 1 loss and bettors just kept betting against them year after year.

-The pendulum on that trend has swung back in recent years with the Super Bowl loser going 6-2 SU but just 4-4 ATS from Super Bowl 46 to Super Bowl 53.
-But overall, the trend is 4-16 ATS over the past 20 seasons.
-And that streak puts the San Francisco 49ers in the unenviable position of being 7-point home favorites against the Arizona Cardinals this year.
+The pendulum on that trend has swung back in recent years with the Super Bowl loser going 7-3 SU but just 4-6 ATS from Super Bowl 46 to Super Bowl 55.
+But overall, the trend is 4-18 ATS over the past 22 seasons.
+And that streak repeated in 2020 when the San Francisco 49ers were in the unenviable position of being 7-point home favorites against the Arizona Cardinals in 2020 and 2021 when the Chiefs beat Cleveland 33-29 but failed to cover 5.5 points.

 Is Super Bowl Loser Hangover Syndrome real?

-Speaking of Super Bowl contenders, the Kansas City Chiefs open the season as favorites, according to the Super Bowl 55 futures list posted at SugarHouse Sportsbook.
+Speaking of Super Bowl contenders, the Los Angeles Rams open the season as second betting choice in the NFC around 10/1, according to the Super Bowl 55 futures list posted at FanDuel Sportsbook.
 And that brings us around to the flip side of the Hangover argument – does the Super Bowl winner always win in Week 1 of the following season?

 What about Super Bowl Winner Non-Hangover Syndrome?
 Is that a thing?

-Kansas City will open the season as the lone Week 1 double-digit favorite.
-Currently they are -10 (-10.5 at some shops) at home to the Houston Texans, but buyer beware on the Chiefs – these same Texans defeated the Chiefs here a year ago 31-24.
-The Chiefs have won five straight Week 1 games and covered the last four.
+Kansas City covered last season as the lone Week 1 double-digit favorite.
+They were big chalk (-10.5 at some shops) at home to the Houston Texans, but buyer beware on the Chiefs – these same Texans defeated the Chiefs here a year ago 31-24.
+The Chiefs won six straight Week 1 games and covered the last five.

 So in the last 20 seasons, only the Patriots after Super Bowl 51, the Ravens after Super Bowl 47 and the Giants after Super Bowl 46 have lost Week 1 of the following season during that time.
 All three also failed to cover the spread, according to Trend Dummy’s Super Bowl Hangover Chart below.